danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 * `notes` (string)
 * `unit_weight` (decimal greater than or equal to zero with up to one decimal place)

+Note that, while `unit_weight` is an editable value, it cannot be reset to `null` once it is set to a numeric value; it can only be changed to another value.

 #### PATCH Requests

 ```